 Your architect designs complex technical solutions, but they also need buy-in from their team.
 However, leaders are often wrong.
 Your team should always challenge them, and leaders should listen and make changes accordingly.
 And of course, just like we do with clients, challenge leaders gracefully.

 Rob Volk story: At my last company where I was CTO, I presented my technical plan for a complex feature to the team that I spent the previous night designing.
 An intern on the project had the audacity to speak up during the meeting to challenge my design.
 He proposed another way to solve the problem, and it was much better.
 The team agreed with him, and so did I, and we went with his solution.
 After that meeting, I took him aside and thanked him for having the courage to speak up and challenge the CTO’s vision.

-We pride ourselves on helping our clients more than once and building clients for life.
-This means our goals for an initial engagement are to knock it out of the park and also build a trusted partnership where we can help them with future engagements.
+We pride ourselves on building clients for life.
+This means our goal for an initial engagement is to knock it out of the park, and also build a trusted partnership where we can help them with future engagements.
 This is a mixture of them telling us what they need, and us uncovering how else we can help them.

 There are going to be times when you have to make an engineering or product decision that will impact the client.
 For example, your first option will take a lot longer to do, but will greatly benefit the client, and your second option is shorter to do, and the client might not even notice.

 In these situations, we ask that you do what is in the client’s best interest, even though that means it’s impacting our profits on the projects.
 These little decisions add up to make better products and happier clients.

 Of course, there are limits to this, and whenever in doubt, reach out to your project lead on the best next steps.